How To Find 1 Percent Of A Number

 Q: Why is it important to know how to find 1 percent of a number?
 A: Finding 1 percent is useful for quick estimations, calculating discounts, understanding statistics, and managing finances.
 It serves as a fundamental skill for various real-world applications.

 Q: Can I use these methods for very large or very small numbers?
 A: Yes, the methods apply to any number, regardless of its size.
-However, for extremely large or small numbers, using a calculator or spreadsheet may be more practical.
+Still, for extremely large or small numbers, using a calculator or spreadsheet may be more practical.

 Q: How can I improve my percentage calculation skills?
 A: Practice regularly, use benchmarking, double-check your work, and understand the context.
 Incorporating percentage calculations into your daily activities can also help improve your skills.